Shopify/polaris/src/components/Banner/README.md

 Your online store has a maximum of 20 themes.
 Delete unused themes to add more.

 #### Don’t
 You have reached your theme limit.
-Your online store has reached it’s maximum of 20 themes.
+Your online store has reached its maximum of 20 themes.
 To add more themes, delete themes you’re no longer using.
 <!-- end -->